Igosuki/actix-web-metrics-mw/README.md

 By default two metrics are tracked (this assumes the namespace `actix_web_metrics_mw`):

 Available exporters :
-  - Statsd : supports the generic mode, or the dogstats mode, in dogstats mode the labels will be sent as tags in the metric name
+  - Statsd : uses a statsd rust client that buffers metrics through UDP, dogstats format is supported for metric labels

 Default metrics :
   - `http_requests_total` (labels: endpoint, method, status): request counter for each endpoint and method.
   - `http_requests_duration` (labels: endpoint, method,
    status): histogram of request durations for each endpoint.

+## Issues
+Please feel free to submit issues for evolutions you feel are necessary.

 ## Usage